 - 1. Certified peace officers or armed security officers working in a school and who meet the legal requirements of C.R.S.
-26-20-111 (3); and - 2.
+26-20-111 (3); however, no law enforcement officer or armed security officer shall use handcuffs on any student unless the student poses an immediate danger to themselves or others or if handcuffs are solely used during a custodial arrest requiring transport. - 2.
 When the student is openly displaying a deadly weapon, as defined in C.R.S.
 18-1-901 (3)(e).